learning-zone/css-basics/notes/css.md

 ---

-#### How is behave absolute element if it is inside fixed element/relative/absolute element

----

-#### What are the pros and cons of using absolute positioning?

----

-#### The difference between block / inline / inline-block element
+#### Q. The difference between block / inline / inline-block element?

 * Elements with ```display: inline-block``` are like ```display: inline elements```, but they can have a width and a height.
     That means that you can use an ```inline-block``` element as a block while flowing it within text or other elements.